National Bank of Rolla Building: History

-The National Bank of Rolla (1870s-1933) occupied the northwest corner of the first floor and the Edwin Long Hotel (1931-1970s) had the remainder of the building.
+The National Bank of Rolla (1870s–1933) occupied the northwest corner of the first floor and the Edwin Long Hotel (1931–1970s) had the remainder of the building.
 The basement level served as the College Inn banquet hall, with a capacity of 350.
 The hotel had 75 guest rooms and the Edwin Long Coffee Shop for daily dining.
-The hotel was located adjacent to the historic U.S. Route 66, which ran directly through Rolla, MO on 8th Street.
+The hotel was located adjacent to the historic U.S. Route 66, which ran directly through Rolla on 8th Street.

 Daily room rates were $2.00 for a single bed and $3.00 for a double bed, with each room's having a tub shower and radiant heat.
 The Edwin Long Hotel operated from 1931 until the early 1970s, when the building was purchased by the Phelps County Bank for the headquarters of its banking operation.
 The hotel's business slowly declined after U.S. Route 66 (now I-44) was rerouted in the late 1950s from downtown to the northern outskirts of Rolla.

 The First National Bank of Rolla was liquidated in 1933 during the Great Depression.
 Rolla State Bank, which took over the bank space, occupied the northwest corner of the first floor of the building until 1963.
 Phelps County Bank then took over the entire building.
 It has continued to operate in the same location.

 Phelps County Bank restored the building's exterior in 2001.
 It occupies the entire building, using the first floor for the bank service lobby, the second floor for the loan department, third floor for bookkeeping, and fourth floor for executive offices.
 The bank uses the former banquet hall on the lower level for a large board room and meeting room for bank functions.
-The First National Bank building has served as a centerpiece for downtown commerce in Rolla, MO since the 1930s.
+The First National Bank building has served as a centerpiece for downtown commerce in Rolla since the 1930s.
 With Phelps County Bank, the building is still a source of regional financial services.

 Over the years, many famous people stayed at the Edwin Long Hotel, including President Harry Truman, actress Marilyn Monroe, and actor Victor Mature.
 The hotel served as the premier facility for travelers using Route 66 or the Frisco Railroad from the 1930s through the early 1960s, when passenger railroad service stopped.
 Motels built on the rerouted Route 66 (I-44) during the 1950s and 1960s drew away travelers from downtown.